 Watch this space!
 New vacuum former

 Hot off the press, Tūranga is now the home of a new vacuum former.
 This is a great tool for creating your own simple moulds, to make a variety of things, from chocolate moulds to costume masks.
-While you can come in and use this on our Wednesday night sessions, please bear with us, as it's still very new to our specialists, so we can all learn together.
+While you can come in and use this on our Wednesday night sessions, please bear with us, as it's still very new to our specialists, so there'll be some mutual learning.

 Check out the Learning Centre's wonderful video showing how the vacuum former works.